COVID-19 CORONAVIRUS PANDEMIC

 ABOUT LONG MELFORD PARISH COUNCIL

 Long Melford Parish Council is the first tier of government for the parish of Long Melford and is committed to working together with the residents for the benefit of the parish.
-It is a statutory body and has wide ranging powers and interests, one of which is to ensure that any development within the parish complies with the current Babergh District Council Local Plan and the County Council Structure Plan.
-It is a focus and a statutory consultee for action and lobbying on roads, village facilities, the environment and other issues.
+It is a statutory body with a range of powers, one of which is to ensure that any development within the parish complies with the current Babergh District Council Local Plan and the County Council Structure Plan.
+It is also a statutory consultee for action and lobbying regarding roads, village facilities, the environment and other issues.

-The Parish Council is the leaseholder for the two major outdoor facilities in the Village; the Rodbridge Country Park, and the Long Melford Walk (both local nature reserves).
-The maintenance of these two areas is contracted to Long Melford Opens Spaces (LMOS), a Community Interest Company formed by a number of volunteers who give up their time to provide the upkeep of the areas.
-The Parish Council operates a number of facilities and services on behalf of the residents of the parish, as described on the ‘Our Services‘ page.
+The Parish Council is the leaseholder and responsible for two major outdoor recreational amenities in the village; Melford Country Park, and the Long Melford Walk (both local nature reserves).
+The Parish Council also operates a number of facilities and services on behalf of parish residents, as described on the ‘Our Services‘ page.

 ● The Parish Clerk, who carries out most legal and administrative duties for the Council.